eric-fern/ImageReader/readme.md

 - Present user with an image upload button.
 - User uploads image of ingredients label
 - Web client/ios/android sends HTTP POST of the image to our Web API App (Wrapper for Azure AI Form Analyzer API)
-- Our Console App Wrapper passes the image to the Form service, makes sure we received only image data, hides our API key, and load limits our service.
+- Our WebAPI Wrapper passes the image to the Form service, makes sure we received only image data, hides our API key, and load limits our service.
 - Images to be proceessed are stored in a queue.
 It will be a queue of URLs (URLs point to Azure blob storage).

 - Can easily add a macros visual calculator similar to CalAI, the AI might also hold your macros in context for future ingredients labels you're scanning.